appCurious/interview-concepts/README.md

 Happy Coding

+## Snab What
+snabby, the virtual dom rendering library https://github.com/mreinstein/snabby

+We use snabby to build out our internal framework.
+As you progress through the exercises you will work with this library.

 ## When You Are Satisfied With Your Work
 zip up your solution ( we don't want your great code pushed to the repo for someone else to copy ) email the zip to the Syndigo employee you are coordinating with